 A2A payments present the opportunity to move to a leaner and more modern payment infrastructure that avoids this kind of problem.
 Here’s three ways how:

-1. Lower Transaction Costs
+1. Lower transaction costs

 Firstly, A2A payments via Open Banking can have significantly lower per-transaction costs than card payments.
 Your business may be making hundreds, if not thousands of transactions a day and these savings quickly accumulate.
 Typically a card transaction fee is around 3% but by using A2A payments, your business bypasses this infrastructure and in turn, its cost.

-2. Less Friction for Customers
+2. Less friction for the customer

 The second way businesses can improve payments with A2A open banking is by providing a better experience for their customers.
 How many of your customers abandon carts at checkout because of a poor payment experience?